-The world has come a long way since spot welding and even inert gas arc welding techniques like MIG or TIG.
-In the 21st century, technology has far outpaced all the reasonable expectations levied by the science fiction of the 20th century.
-Bond villains do not only use lasers to control the world.
-Instead, Porsche, yes, the car manufacturer, uses micro laser welding to machine its parts to make them lighter, stronger, and faster.
+The world has come a long way since spot welding and inert gas arc weldings techniques like MIG or TIG.
+In the 21st century, technology has surpassed all reasonable expectations.
+Bond villains use lasers to control the world.
+Porsche, yes, uses micro laser welding to machine its parts to make them lighter, stronger, and faster.

 Elihu Thomson, the man who invented resistance welding and snowballed modern welding technology, would be spiffed to see such fantastic tech.

 Porsche uses a proprietary Aluminum alloy called M174+ and uses metal dust in a Laser Metal Fusion process to make their pistons in what can only be comprehended by the untrained eye as 3D printing metal parts!

 In a process that takes over 12 hours and 1200 layers of micro-welding, each layer is less than 1/10th millimeter thick; here’s where they’re using another cutting-edge tech – robotic welding.